hashicorp/consul/website/source/docs/guides/acl-replication.md

 process.

 -> After ACLs are enabled you must have a privileged token to complete any operation on either datacenter.
-The privileged token can be the initial `bootstrap` token.
+You can use the initial `bootstrap` token as your privileged token.

 ## Configure the Primary Datacenter